-You can explore a sampling of projects we have created and supported below, or see links to all of our projects.
+You can explore a sampling of projects we have created and supported below, or see links to our projects.

 The Quaker Necrology is an index of nearly two thousand death notices and obituaries from Quaker periodicals from 1828 to the present.
 The searchable database serves as a valuable tool for historical and Quaker genealogical research.
 Prior availability of this resource was limited to on-location access to obituary references on index cards.
 Using Optical Character Recognition technology, students working for Haverford Libraries automated the transcription of the index cards and made the data available through this web application.

 "HaverTales and BrynMarvels" is a collection of student-authored adaptations of The Canterbury Tales that brings Geoffrey Chaucer's text into dialogue with current social and political conversations, while collapsing the distance between the medieval and the modern.
 This project was created as part of Haverford professor Sarah Watson's English 201 course on The Canterbury Tales.